Hercules (1958)

 A young woman is trapped on a chariot when her horses start to run wild, but she is dramatically saved by the muscle-bound immortal, Hercules (Steve Reeves) who throws a tree into the way of the creatures and stops them.
 The woman turns out to be Iole, the daughter of King Pelias, who has invited Hercules to visit his city and train his son to be a man - but Iole is upset by the events that took place there years earlier, when her Uncle, who was King at the time, was brutally killed, and her cousin Jason vanished along with the fabled Golden Fleece.
 Hercules travels to the city and begins to train Pelias' son, but when a man claiming to be Jason arrives in the city, Hercules and he are sent on an expedition to find the Fleece, and prove just who he is...

 While most of the Pepla freely adapted figures from history into their stories, without reference to their own legends, Hercules is quite closely based on the historical tales (although it seems to be closer linked to the Roman version of the legend, hence Hercules refering to his father as Jupiter not Zeus in the English script).
 The second half of the film is a retelling of the classic tale of the Argonauts, with Hercules taking almost a back seat to the story.
-A couple of sequences don't quite work as well as they should - Hercules fights a lion, and then a bull rather too close together, with a real sense of repetition, while Jason is never given enough characterisation to really become a hero.
+A couple of sequences don't quite work as well as they should - Hercules fights a lion and then a bull rather too close together with a real sense of repetition, while Jason is never given enough characterisation to really become a hero.
 Relatively slow paced throughout, but gaining from the characterisation and story-line development that this presents, the film has some exciting scenes (particularly during the Argonaut's tale) and builds up to a suitably dramatic climax.
-Although often quite light in tone, the script fortunately eshews the annoying comic relief of many genre films.
+Although often quite light in tone, the script fortunately eshews the annoying comic relief of many later Italian genre films.

 In Brief

-Who else was involved?Cinematography on the film was by Mario Bava, soon to become famous for his horror films.
+Who else was involved?
+Cinematography on the film was by Mario Bava, soon to become famous for his horror films.

-Any violence/gore?
+Any gore or violence ?
 Nothing vivid.

-An important milestone in Euro-cult cinema, and generally recommend to all cult film fans.
+Who is it for?
+An important milestone in Euro-cult cinema and generally recommend to all cult film fans.

 The DVD